ccce-calpoly/CM_App/README.md

-# Construction Management App
+# ccce_application

-A new Flutter project for the Consturction Management Department
+A new Flutter project.

 ## Getting Started